FranciscoOnt/checkout-sdk-js/docs/interfaces/stripev3paymentinitializeoptions.md

 payment provider as iframes, will be inserted into the current page.
 These options provide a location and styling for each of the form fields.

-A set of options that are required to initialize the Stripe payment method.

-Once Stripe payment is initialized, credit card form fields, provided by the payment provider as iframes, will be inserted into the current page.
-These options provide a location and styling for each of the form fields.

 ## Hierarchy

 * **StripeV3PaymentInitializeOptions**